dialpad/dialtone-combinator/.github/documentation/internal/CODE_PANEL.md

 ### Lazy Load

-The 'lazy load' component provides generic functionality to not render content until the expand button is pressed.
+The lazy load component provides generic functionality to not render content until the expand button is pressed.
 It is used by the 'object', 'array' and 'element' components for two reasons:
 * Prevent visual clutter
 * Improve performance by preventing over-rendering